Recidiviz/public-dashboard/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### Deploys

+The frontend of the app is deployed to Firebase.
+To have deploy access, you need to be an admin on the Firebase/GCP account.

+Once you have the required permissions, you can set up your environment for deploys by following [these instructions](https://firebase.google.com/docs/cli?install-cli-mac-linux).
+Specifically, follow the steps entitled "Install the Firebase CLI" and "Log in and test the Firebase CLI."

+#### `firebase serve`

+Serves the app as it will appear when deployed to Firebase.

+Once you have built the app with `yarn build`, the `/build` directory will contain the built assets ready for deploy.
+`firebase serve` will serve the app out of the `/build` directory and should function exactly as it will once deployed.

+#### `firebase deploy`

+Deploys the app to Firebase Hosting.

+**NOTE**: Before deploying, make sure there is no real data under `/src/assets/test_data`!
+This should only be fake data.

+You can deploy the app to either [staging](https://recidiviz-public-dashboard-stg.firebaseapp.com/) or [production](https://recidiviz-public-dashboard.firebaseapp.com/) via:
+  * `firebase deploy -P staging`
+  * `firebase deploy -P production`

+Once you have built the app with `yarn build`, the `/build` directory will contain the built assets ready for deploy.
+`firebase deploy` will deploy the app as it exists in that directory.
+Run `firebase serve` before you deploy to make sure everything functions as expected.

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**